KarenMars/KarenMars/README.md

 Welcome to my Github page!

-I'm KarenMars and I am currently finishing my Embedded Systems Master's degree at the Delft University of Technology.
+I'm KarenMars and I am a software engineer in NXP.
+Before I joined NXP, I worked as an algorithm engineer in the field of NLP in iFlytek, a Chinese company who provides AI services.
+I obtained my Embedded Systems Master's degree from Delft University of Technology.

-I am open to job opportunities related to machine learning and deep learning.
-To be specific, my master thesis is about automatic speech recognition.
-I would be happy to start my career in the field of speech after my graduation.
-You can contact me via LinkedIn if you are willing to offer a related opportunity.
+I am interested in utilizing artificial intelligence techniques for real-life problems, for example, automatic speech recognition and natural language processing.

 ### Skills
 - **Programming languages:** Python, Bash